StevanFreeborn/onspring-api-docs/src/docs/version_002/resources/records/field_values/copy.md

 - endByDate
 - `string`
 - The end date of the time span.
-This will only be returned if `recurrence` is set to `EndByDate`.
+This will only be set if `recurrence` is set to `EndByDate`.

 ---

 - endAfterOccurrences
 - `number`
 - The number of occurrences of the time span.
-This will only be returned if `recurrence` is set to `EndAfterOccurrences`.
+This will only be set if `recurrence` is set to `EndAfterOccurrences`.

 {% /table %}